I'm Honey!

 Do you suffer from allergies?
 If you do, this article is for you! by Dr. Lisa Leslie-Williams

 For millions of Americans, even the thought of spring makes their eyes burn, itch, and water.
+Spring and summer bring longer days and blooming landscapes, but they also mark the peak of spring allergies and summer allergies for many people.
 If you suffer from seasonal eye allergies and are tired of the stinging medications that take control over your life because of their rebound effect, you may want to consider an alternative approach that stimulates your body’s natural ability to relieve symptoms.

 Natural Eye Relief

-Antihistamine eye drops or artificial tears may provide temporary relief but they don’t address the problem as well as homeopathic preparations that gently stimulate the body’s natural ability to relieve symptoms.
+Antihistamine eye drops or artificial tears may provide temporary relief but they don’t address the problem as well as homeopathic preparations that gently stimulate the body’s natural ability to relieve symptoms for those who experience burning, itching, and watering of the eyes, causing watery eyes.
 Products such as Similasan Allergy Eye Relief contain natural active ingredients: no dyes, chemical vasoconstrictors, decongestants, or steroids.
 They can be used regularly without that annoying rebound effect.
 Moreover, they help to activate your body’s own defense mechanisms to address the underlying problem.

 Support Your Immune System

 The immune system plays an important role in your body’s reaction to allergens.
-By focusing on good nutrition, and taking steps to support your immune system, you may be able to say goodbye to itchy eyes, sneezing, nasal congestion, and other allergy symptoms.
+By focusing on good nutrition, and taking steps to support your immune system, you may be able to say goodbye to itchy eyes, itchy nose, sneezing, nasal congestion, and other allergy symptoms.
 The great thing about natural and/or homeopathic remedies, such as Similasan, is that there are also kids’ formulas available so the whole family benefits.
+Some people also try herbal remedies for allergy relief, but scientific evidence supporting their effectiveness is limited and they may not be suitable for everyone.

 To support your immune system consider doing the following…